-From the Lifecycle of the plan to the different types of culture, passing by way’s to identify deficiencies and questions we’ve asked ourselves during the growth period, we’re covering it all right here
+From the Lifecycle of the plan to the different types of culture, passing by way’s to identify deficiencies and questions we’ve asked ourselves during the growth period, we’re covering it all right here.

-A question around indoor growing?
+A question about indoor growing?

 Chances are we’ve had the same issues and gone over it!